jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 ## Required health-checks
 Jina relies on health-checks to determine the health of the gateway.
-In environments like kubernetes, docker-compose and Jina Cloud, this information is crucial for orchestrating the Gateway.
+In environments like Kubernetes, docker-compose and Jina Cloud, this information is crucial for orchestrating the Gateway.
 Since you have full control over your custom gateways, you are always responsible for implementing health-check endpoints:
 * If the protocol used is gRPC, a health servicer (for instance `health.aio.HealthServicer()`) from `grpcio-health-checking`